-After a few years, a few small depigmented macules appearing in between the hyperpigmented macules can also be seen and the skin starts showing signs of atrophy as well as hypertrophy in several focalized areas.
+After a few years, a few small depigmented macules appearing in between the hyperpigmented macules can also be seen and the skin starts showing signs of atrophy as well as hypertrophy in several localized areas.

-In the later stages, the patient develops multiple malignant tumours which may consist of squamous cell epitheliomas, basal cell epitheliomas, malignant melanomas or even fibrosarcomas and this change usually leads to a fatal termination.
+In the later stages, the patient develops multiple malignant tumors which may consist of squamous cell epitheliomas, basal cell epitheliomas, malignant melanomas or even fibrosarcomas and this change usually leads to a fatal termination.

-The rate of progression of the disease is quite variable; some patients live an almost normal life span, while others may terminate fatally even in childhood due to early malignancies.
+The rate of progression of the disease is quite variable; some patients live an almost normal lifespan, while others may terminate fatally even in childhood due to early malignancies.